John Schofield (footballer): Lincoln City

-Schofield, a UEFA 'A' Licence holder, made impressive progress with Lincoln's youth set-up.
-A number of promising players, such as Lee Frecklington, either making the first team squad or being sold to higher-level clubs such as Jack Hobbs who was sold to Liverpool and Scott Loach who moved on to Watford.

-Schofield's good work was rewarded with an increasing role with the first team and he was appointed first team coach prior to the start of the 2005–06 season.
+Schofield, a UEFA Pro Licence holder, made impressive progress with Lincoln's youth team set-up.
+Several promising players, such as Lee Frecklington, either making the first-team squad or being sold to higher-level clubs such as Jack Hobbs who was sold to Liverpool and Scott Loach who moved on to Watford.
+His good work was rewarded with an increasing role with the first-team and he was appointed first-team coach before the start of the 2005–06 season.
 He signed a new two-year deal with the club in April 2006.
 The departure of Keith Alexander as Lincoln's manager on 24 May 2006 saw Schofield take over as caretaker manager.
 He was appointed as Lincoln's head coach on 15 June 2006, with John Deehan appointed as director of football.

-The 2006–07 season started promisingly for Lincoln with a new-found commitment to attacking passing football which saw them top the table in October 2006 and be amongst the leading scorers in the league.
+The 2006–07 season started promisingly for Lincoln with a new-found commitment to attacking passing football, which saw them top the table in October 2006 and be amongst the leading scorers in the league.
+He was named as League Two Manager of the Month for October after winning all four games that month.
 However, Lincoln's form fell away in 2007 and rather than pushing for automatic promotion they were, for the fifth season running, forced to settle for a place in the play-offs.
 In the semi-final Lincoln were beaten 7–4 on aggregate by Bristol Rovers.
-His contract extended to three years on 6 August 2007, and his title was changed from head coach to manager.
+His was contract extended to three years on 6 August 2007, and his title was changed from head coach to manager.

-The poor form exhibited by Lincoln in the second half of the 2006–07 season continued into 2007–08 and this was met with increasing unease by the Lincoln supporters with a feeling that Schofield has neglected the defence of the squad in favour of his attacking strategy.
-Schofield was sacked by Lincoln on 15 October 2007, after a run of nine matches without a win.
+The poor form exhibited by Lincoln in the second half of the 2006–07 season continued into 2007–08, and this was met with increasing unease by the Lincoln supporters with a feeling that Schofield has neglected the defence of the squad in favour of his attacking strategy.
+Schofield was sacked by Lincoln on 15 October 2007 after nine matches without a win.

-Scunthorpe United and Walsall
+Backroom staff roles

-In February 2008 he began coaching at Scunthorpe United, where he helped carried out extra training sessions for players not involved in the first team before departing at the end of the season.
-On 17 June 2008 he was appointed first-team coach at Walsall, to work under manager Jimmy Mullen.
+Schofield began coaching at Scunthorpe United in February 2008, where he helped carried out extra training sessions for players not involved in the first-team, before he departed at the end of the 2007–08 season.
+On 17 June 2008, he was appointed first-team coach at Walsall, to work under manager Jimmy Mullen.
 Schofield was appointed manager on a caretaker basis after Mullen was sacked on 10 January 2009.
-He took charge for just one match, a 1–0 defeat away to Peterborough United, but left on 20 January 2009 ahead of the appointment of manager Chris Hutchings, who brought in his own right-hand man in former Walsall player Martin O'Connor.
+He took charge for just one match, a 1–0 defeat away to Peterborough United, but left the club ten days later ahead of the appointment of manager Chris Hutchings, who brought in his own right-hand man in former Walsall player Martin O'Connor.